AffeZwei/AZ-Devices/README.md

 Fully expanded view:
 ![CrossPMMidiFull](https://github.com/user-attachments/assets/920045c9-0be8-4060-b7ee-d8784488d2c8)
-Read full manual here: https://docs.google.com/document/d/1zV0esc2ami-lVniTjiRCF9nk2YPZQcAY78aBvlTqNmM/edit?usp=drive_link Crosscounter Audiosynth Quickstart -  Crosscounter Audiosynth is a monophonic, audio-following synthesizer, but can also receive simple, monophonic midi input.
+Read full manual here: https://docs.google.com/document/d/1zV0esc2ami-lVniTjiRCF9nk2YPZQcAY78aBvlTqNmM/edit?usp=drive_link

+Crosscounter Audiosynth Quickstart -  Crosscounter Audiosynth is a monophonic, audio-following synthesizer, but can also receive simple, monophonic midi input.
 It is an audio device and can live on its own on an audio track or be used on a midi track along with other audio devices.

-choose your input source: audio or midi (choosing midi will give you a drop-down menu for midi sources and channels) experiment with the mods, indexes, filters, mod modes and (sub)harmonics until you get a sound that suits turn on the envelope if you want to shape the sound.
+Choose your input source: audio or midi (choosing midi will give you a drop-down menu for midi sources and channels) experiment with the mods, indexes, filters, mod modes and (sub)harmonics until you get a sound that suits turn on the envelope if you want to shape the sound.
 The parameters will vary depending on the source input (audio or midi)